-• Prior to admission in the Nursing and Allied Health Programs at NFCC, the student must have completed a FDLE, Level II security background investigation.
+- 9. Applicants may be interviewed by a selection committee after all application requirements have been met. - 10.
+Other key components for application to the program include a security background investigation and 10 panel drug screen.
+Both components are required for entry into clinical courses. - Prior to admission in the Nursing and Allied Health Programs at NFCC, the student must have completed a FDLE, Level II security background investigation.
 The Director of Nursing and Allied Health programs will clear applicants with minor noncriminal offenses or no investigative findings.
 If an applicant's security background investigation reveals anything other than a minor noncriminal offense, the program Director shall convene an interdisciplinary admission review board to examine the student's application.
-The review board will make recommendations for admission on a case by case basis.
+The review board will make recommendations for admission on a case-bycase basis.
 Applicants who are not cleared for admission by the program Director or admission review board will be disqualified for entry into any of the Nursing and Allied Health programs.
 The cost of the security background investigation is the responsibility of the student.